zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 Now you're ready to run the server and see your application plug-in.

-1. `cd /zlux-example-server/bin`
+1. `cd /zlux-example-server/bin`.
-1. `./nodeServer.sh`
+1. `./nodeServer.sh`.
-1. Open your browser to `https://hostname:port`
+1. Open your browser to `https://hostname:port`.
-1. Login with your credentials
+1. Login with your credentials.
 1. Open the application plug-in on the bottom of the page with the green 'U' icon.

 Do you see the Hello World message from [this earlier step?](#constructing-a-simple-angular-ui).
 If so, you're in good shape!
 Now, let's add some content to the application plug-in.